 (1) Senior Management refers to those senior executives who are responsible for overseeing the development and execution of the Bank-wide strategies, business plan or activities, or the heads of the Bank's main business lines, support divisions and banking subsidiaries.
-These mainly include the Chairman, Vice Chairmen, Chief Executive and Executive Directors of the Bank, Chief Executives of the banking subsidiaries, as well as head positions of the Bank's major business lines or support divisions who are newly covered in this category starting 2018.
-The total number of individuals classified under this category is 18 (2017: 9).
+These mainly include the Chairman, Vice Chairmen, Chief Executive and Executive Directors of the Bank, Chief Executives of the banking subsidiaries, as well as head positions of the Bank's major business lines or support divisions.
+The total number of individuals classified under this category is 17.

-Regulatory Disclosure Statement for the year period ended 31 December 2018 (Unaudited)
+Regulatory Disclosure Statement for the year ended 31 December 2019 (Unaudited)